 How may I obtain professional documentation of my disability?

 Professional documentation may be obtained through various sources.
 (1) VR (2) DAV [VA/VR] (3) a private physician or agency.
 Individual Evaluation Plans (IEPs) are acceptable for evaluation purposes ONLY).
 Documentation must be current (within the last 3 years).
-Student will receive one quarter waiver on documentation with the understanding that SDS will need documentation prior to the next quarter to provide services.
+Student will receive one semester waiver on documentation with the understanding that SDS will need documentation prior to the next semester to provide services.

 What is vocational rehabilitation, and how may I apply for services?